Climate Resilience and Nature

 National Policy Advocacy

-Our focus this year is on a green stimulus in the post COVID-19 recovery, enabling more progressive policies and regulations.
-The UKGBC policy team will ensure the learnings from the programme are integrated into our national policy work.
+The UKGBC policy team will ensure the learnings from the programme are integrated into our national and local policy work.

-We will work with members and innovators to utilise our new Solutions Library and encourage new submissions.
+We will increase the number of solutions and case studies related to this programme on our Solutions Library.
 We will also continually update the library with case studies covered in our existing and emerging resources.
 You can submit your own Solutions and/or Case Studies now via our webpage.

 Presentations at UKGBC and industry events

-We will continue to present the programme outputs at UKGBC events, including Learning & Development courses, and at impactful industry events, including those related to COP26.
+We will continue to present the programme outputs at UKGBC events, including Learning & Development courses, and at impactful industry events.

 - Investing in a Greener Greater Manchester: A nature-based solutions investment guide for local authorities – This guide outlines a range of innovative investment and management opportunities for local authorities, demonstrating the benefits and the feasibility of large scale, public-sector-led nature-based solutions delivery.

 - Principles for delivering urban Nature-based Solutions – This report sets out six principles to assist developers and owners in the design, delivery, and operation of urban NBS, along with the methods that can be used to achieve them, and case studies of real-world application.

 - Briefing paper: Building a market for Greener cities – In September 2020, the British Conservation Alliance and UKGBC held a webinar with The Rt Hon Lord Zac Goldsmith, Minister of State (Minister for the Pacific and the Environment), Conservative MPs and industry representatives in order to discuss the issue of how we create sustainable mechanisms for greening existing buildings.
 This briefing provides a summary of what was discussed.